 It can be incredibly challenging for someone to move past cocaine withdrawal.
 If someone has become addicted to cocaine, stops consuming it, and has to go through potentially seven months of feeling the urge to use it again, they will be presented with a lot of challenges.

 One of the challenges to staying sober is external influence.
-That’s a big part of what will influence the urges during the final stages of cocaine withdrawal and it’s a tough one.
-Maybe an object reminds you of cocaine, or even an emotion you had.
-Trying to move past these cues, to reframe your life in a way that cocaine isn’t featured, can be stressful, discouraging, and feel impossible.
+That’s a significant part of what will influence the urges during the final stages of cocaine withdrawal, and it’s a tough one.
+Maybe an object reminds you of cocaine or even an emotion you had.
+Trying to move past these cues and reframe your life in a way that cocaine isn’t featured can be stressful, discouraging, and feel impossible.

 So, how do people do it?
 How do they get past all those roadblocks and start moving freely again?
 Asking these questions is a big part of it.
 Another way is to possess the strength for change.
 You have the strength.
 We know you do.
 If you need cocaine addiction treatment, our Vertava Health Mississippi team can help.